Ising Disks: Topology Preserving Glauber Dynamics: More Definitions and Fundamentals

+\end{definition} See the figure below for an illustration of the community and its outer parameter when $d=2$.

-Next, we give our first observation regarding irregularity, which shows that irregular points of a neighborhood should be ``inside'' of it. \begin{lemma} For any cubical set $\bs X$ and $X\in\mathcal{K}^d$, the neighborhood $|\mc N_{\bs X}(X)|$ cannot have an irregular point on its perimeter. \end{lemma}
+Next, we give our first observation regarding irregularity, which shows that irregular points of a community should be ``inside'' of it. \begin{lemma} For any cubical set $\bs X$ and $X\in\mathcal{K}^d$, the community $|\mc N_{\bs X}(X)|$ cannot have an irregular point on its outer perimeter. \end{lemma}